 With Larry Cooper

 Huma Gro® Promax® is an organic, OMRI-Listed fungicide/nematicide that can be applied through irrigation with no mandatory safety restrictions involved.
-You can put out a half-gallon per acre through the drip (1 gallon per acre broadcast) 2 weeks prior to planting to get the soil protection going by knocking down the microorganisms in the soil, and follow up 2 weeks later with a half-gallon of Zap® to rebuild a healthier, more diverse soil microbial community that will actually benefit the crop.
+You can put out a half-gallon per acre through the drip (or 1 gallon per acre broadcast) 2 weeks prior to planting to get the soil protection going by knocking down the pathogenic microorganisms in the soil, and follow up 2 weeks later with a half-gallon of Zap® to rebuild a healthier, more diverse soil microbial community that will actually benefit the crop.

-We repeat this irrigation application cycle throughout the growing season—alternating Promax® and Zap® every 2 weeks—to keep soil-borne diseases and nematodes at bay.
+We repeat this irrigation application cycle throughout the growing season—alternating Promax® and Zap® every 2 weeks—to keep soil-borne diseases and nematodes under control.
 We’ve all seen how fumigation can wear off in the middle of a growing season, and yields can take a hit at that point.
 There’s nothing a grower can do about it with more fumigation, because you can’t fumigate a live crop.
 But a continuous cycle of Promax® and Zap® through the irrigation will control nematodes and soil disease throughout the growing season to give you the best yields possible.

 One of the best benefits for our region is that the application of Promax®/Zap® is not influenced by the weather.
 Last year we had a lot of rain just before strawberry-planting time and growers who were still dependent on fumigation were delayed with planting because they couldn’t fumigate in the wet soil (see 9-5-2019 blog).
 Growers using Promax®/Zap® were able to stay on schedule because they could put out Promax®/Zap® with irrigation, even in the wet fields, and the products did their job to ensure a safe planting.